skip to main content

 Credits (from top left): Lorna de Santos, Makhno Studio, Ummo Estudio - Ph: David Vico.
 Moodboard: anooi studio

-Creating material connection with nature means designing spaces that are contextual to their surroundings.
-Otherwise stated: spaces that are strongly and deeply connected with their local environment.
+Crafting a strong local identity means designing spaces that are contextual to their surroundings, spaces that are deeply rooted in their local environment.

-Natural materials, shapes and textures have a positive impact on wellbeing.
-When local, they create a stronger bond between interior spaces and the outdoor environment, inviting people to appreciate their surroundings on a much deeper level and contributing to a fond sense of belonging.
+Locally relevant design choices connect designed spaces to local specificities, inviting people to appreciate their surroundings on a much deeper level and contributing to a fond sense of belonging.

 From a wider perspective, incorporating local features in a design makes for more authentic spaces, spaces that truly belong to a specific place.
 And one could even argue that learning to design spaces with a strong local identity could teach us humans something about how to live more gracefully on this planet…